Hannah Green (golfer): 2016–2021: Turning professional and first major triumph

-In June 2019, Green won her first major (and first LPGA Tour event), the Women's PGA Championship, by one stroke over defending champion Park Sung-hyun.
+In February 2019, Green finished tied-10th at the Handa Women's Australian Open.
+In June, she won her first major (and first LPGA Tour event), the Women's PGA Championship, by one stroke over defending champion Park Sung-hyun.
 It was the first wire-to-wire win at the Women's PGA Championship since Yani Tseng in 2011 and the first major win by an Australian since Karrie Webb at the 2006 Kraft Nabisco Championship.
-In winning the event, Green also became only the third Australian woman to win a major, after Webb and Jan Stephenson.
+At the start of the tournament, held at Hazeltine National Golf Club in Minnesota, Green was ranked 114th in the world.
+Her victory made her the third Australian woman to win a major, after Webb and Jan Stephenson.
+Her previous best major finish had been the tied for 16th she recorded at the 2018 ANA Inspiration.